RBM Training

 Anne Bernard's evaluations include multiple studies on child-friendly school projects and on networks (HIV/AIDS, tobacco control research, malaria research); on institutional and social change related to issues such as iodine deficiency, safe motherhood and the status of the family; on tsunami education reconstruction, competitive grants mechanisms and the informal transmission of knowledge (for the Jomtien World Conference on Education for All).

-She played an early role in the development of Nonformal Education and inclusion policies in Cambodia's National EFA Plan, and coauthored a
+She played an early role in the development of Nonformal Education and inclusion policies in Cambodia's National EFA Plan, and coauthored a UNESCO handbook on qualitative research methods for gender focal points in Asia.

 Among Anne Bernard's work:

-Anne Bernard’s evaluation designs, field evaluations and technical advice on planning include extensive evaluation field work, often as team leader, for UNICEF, UNESCO, UNDP, IDRC and CIDA in Thailand, Lao PDR, Indonesia, Cambodia, Vietnam, the Philippines, Nepal, India, Sri Lanka, Afghanistan, Zambia, Kenya, Ghana, Malawi, Mozambique, Sierra Leone, Uganda, Argentina and Jamaica, among others.
+Anne Bernard’s evaluation designs, field evaluations and technical advice on planning include extensive evaluation field work, often as team leader, for UNICEF, UNESCO, UNDP, IDRC and CIDA (Global Affairs Canada) in Thailand, Lao PDR, Indonesia, Cambodia, Vietnam, the Philippines, Nepal, India, Sri Lanka, Afghanistan, Zambia, Kenya, Ghana, Malawi, Mozambique, Sierra Leone, Uganda, Argentina and Jamaica, among others.

-Anne Bernard can be contacted here or at
+Anne Bernard can be contacted at:

-Download Anne Bernard's curriculum vitae
+Download Anne Bernard's Curriculum Vitae

 Bunleng Men

-Bunleng Men has worked for 20 years in international development in Cambodia and Southeast Asia, with the International Organization of Migration, the International Development Research Centre and the Canadian International Development Agency, supervising and coordinating the work of up to 87 professionals.
+Bunleng Men has worked for 25 years in international development in Cambodia and Southeast Asia, with the International Organization of Migration, the International Development Research Centre and the Canadian International Development Agency, supervising and coordinating the work of up to 87 professionals.
 He has unparalleled insight into the realities of how government in Cambodia functions, and he has the coalition-building and risk-management skills necessary to make complex programmes work in an uncertain political environment.

 For six years he was the Commercial and Development Officer for the Canadian Embassy in Phnom Penh and there - and as Director of the Canadian Cooperation Office - participated actively in aid effectiveness and aid coordination activities and in the detailed review of donor programmes and projects in Cambodia.